Frequently Asked Questions

 How do I know the result wasn't changed after I spun?

-What if I want to verify a past spin?
+What if I want to verify a past unboxing?

 What are server and client seeds?